 \subsubsection{Result and Discussion}

 Different sizes of flow decomposition problems are solved, and the computational costs of the two steps are listed in TABLE \ref{tab:flow_decompose_result}.
-The size of the rounding and cover problems are proportional to edge number and edge number \(\times\) sum integer flow, respectively.
+The size of the rounding and split problems are proportional to edge number and edge number \(\times\) sum integer flow, respectively.
 For the cases shown in TABLE \ref{tab:flow_decompose_result}, the rounding steps can be completed within several milliseconds.
 The rounding process scales well because the linear program can be solved in polynomial time.
-The cover step involves solving an integer linear program, which does not scale well generally with the problem size.
-The largest test case shown in the table involves 70 tasks and 234 agents, much larger than the typical teaming problem sizes that the risk minimization model will be applied to.
+The split step involves solving an integer linear program, which does not scale well generally with the problem size.
+The largest test cases shown in the table involve 70 tasks and 241 agents on average, much larger than the typical teaming problem sizes that the risk minimization model will be applied to.
 Therefore, the flow decomposition part will not be the bottleneck of the overall teaming planner.

-Though there are no explicit integer constraints in the rounding up model in Sec. \ref{sec:flow_round_up}, we provided a proof in Sec. \ref{sec:flow_round_up} that showed that the solutions would be integers, and the results support it.
-As an example, the rounding up solution of case 1 is shown in Fig. \ref{fig:flow_round_result}, where we can see that the agent flow on each edge is rounded up to an integer, while the overall network flow constraint is maintained.
+Though there is no explicit integer constraint in the rounding model in Sec. \ref{sec:flow_round_up}, we provided a proof in Appendix \ref{sec:appendix_integer} that showed that the solutions would be integers, and the results support it.
+As an example, the rounding solution for a case from the first row of the table is shown in Fig. \ref{fig:flow_round_result}, where we can see that the agent flow on each edge is rounded up to an integer, while the overall network flow constraint is maintained.
 For instance, the 13.41 on edge (S, 1) is rounded to 15 instead of 14 in order to maintain the flow constraint.